 Next question was if the consumers are ready for sustainable fashion

 Designers have always known the significance of textiles.
 For the users, it’s more about the garment as a whole – the textile, colour, design, fit and feel.

-With all said, today buyers are more aware of textiles and sustainability.
+With all said, today buyers are more aware of textiles, sustainable packaging and sustainability in general.
 The market is shifting towards classic styles as opposed to seasonal trends from fast-fashion.